-Even though it is the heaviest bike in the test at 34 lbs 15 oz, the Wozo is a relatively good uphill performer, it is a hardtail, after all.
+Even though it is one of the heaviest bikes in the test at 34 lbs 15 oz, the Wozo is a relatively good uphill performer, it is a hardtail, after all.
 Like all the other bikes in this review, little energy is lost when transferring energy from your legs through the drivetrain due to the stiff rear end of this bike, though you can feel a slight loss through the fork during out of the saddle climbing.
 It also has a nice steeper 74.5-degree seat tube angle that puts the rider right up above the bottom bracket with a slightly longer reach and a taller front end that results in one of the more comfortable seated pedaling positions of all the models we tested.
 The unfortunate side effect of this taller front end and the short 420mm chainstays is that it is more prone to wandering if or when the climbing gets very steep or technical.
 Keeping your weight forward on steep climbs is a simple way to combat the light feeling front end.

 Testers found there to be adequate range provided by the 11-speed SRAM NX drivetrain and never needed to get off the bike while climbing unless bogged down in too soft of snow.
 The traction provided by the 3.8" Maxxis Minion FBR tire is also excellent and hooks up well on snow and dirt alike.

-The Wozo is unique in this review because it isn't fully rigid like all of the other models we tested.
+The Wozo is unique in this review because it isn't fully rigid like most of the other models we tested.
 They've built the bike around their Fat 7005 aluminum frame with a Manitou Mastodon Comp fork with 100mm of travel up front.
 The Mastodon fork is one of only a few fat bike fork models on the market, and it provides a little squish up front that takes the edge off when the going gets rough.
 The fork has an adjustable air spring, rebound adjustment, and a compression adjustment dial that work well to dial it in to your weight and preferences.
 There are also standard bottle cage mounts on both the top and bottom of the down tube and the frame is ready to accommodate an internally routed dropper seat post.

 As with all of the other bikes in this review, Kona went in-house for the majority of their cockpit components.
 The front end has a nice 780mm wide Kona handlebar and short 40mm stem with a beefy 35mm clamp and comfortable Kona lock-on grips.
 On the back they have a Kona branded WTB Volt saddle clamped to a Kona XC/BC alloy seat post.
-They also thoughtfully added a quick release seat post clamp to expedite changes in saddle height.
+They also thoughtfully added a quick-release seat post clamp to expedite changes in saddle height.

 The Wozo rolls on a pair of 27.5" SUNringle Mulefut 65 rims laced to a Joytech 15 x 150mm front and a Formula 12x 177mm rear hub.
 The narrower rim width plays well with the 3.8" wide Maxxis Minion FBF and FBR EXO casing tires and gives them a slightly narrower and rounder profile that provides this bike with a little more agility and versatility but decreases its floatation compared to bikes with wider rims and tires.

 Kona's blend of their Wo fat bike and their Honzo trail hardtail has resulted in the versatile and fun to ride Wozo.
 This bike boasts the most modern geometry of all the models we tested along with front suspension that gives it a distinct advantage on the descents over its fully rigid competitors in this review.
-If you're looking for a capable and playful fat bike that you can ride year round on snow, dirt, or both, then look no further than the Wozo.
+If you're looking for a capable and playful fat bike that you can ride year-round on snow, dirt, or both, then look no further than the Wozo.

 Other Versions and Accessories

-The Wo ($1,599) comes with Kona's Fat aluminum frame, a rigid fork, a Shimano Deore 10-speed drivetrain, a handful of Kona's house-branded parts, and massive 4.8" Schwalbe Jumbo Jim tires.
+The Wo ($1,599) has a more conservative fat bike geometry and comes with Kona's Fat aluminum frame, a rigid fork, a SRAM SX 12-speed drivetrain, a handful of Kona's house-branded parts, and massive 4.8" Vee tires.

 — Jeremy Benson, Pat Donahue